ONieto7/snake-game/README.md

 ---

-## 🧪 Iteration 3 - In Development
+## 🧪 Iteration 3 - Sound and Restart Features

-- Posibles efectos de sonido al comer o morir.
-- Animación más fluida de la serpiente.
-- Posibilidad de reiniciar el juego con una tecla.
+✔️ Added possible sound effects for eating and dying.
+✔️ Implemented the ability to restart the game with a key press.

 ---